Gumbo is one of my favorite stews in the world. There are Cajun versions, Creole versions, gumbo from Alabama and from Mississippi.

-How dark you take the roux is your preference: Most Louisiana gumbo I've had relies on a roux that's almost the color of dark chocolate.
-Beyond the roux, you usually have a choice of a second thickener—okra or filé powder, which is the leaf of the sassafras tree, powdered.
+How dark you take the roux is your preference.
+Most Louisiana gumbo I've had relies on a roux that's almost the color of dark chocolate.
+Beyond the roux, you usually have a choice of a second thickener—okra or filé powder, which is made from the leaves of the sassafras tree.

 This version, using chicken thighs and andouille sausage, uses only a roux and okra.

 Gumbo almost always has a variety of spices in it, and a store-bought Cajun or Creole spice blend will do just fine here.
 But in case you live in a place where you can't get one, I've included a recipe for my spice blend below.

 You have some leeway in making gumbo, as it is really just a melange of meats and veggies.
 Most gumbos use a lot of the "Holy trinity," i.e., celery, green pepper and onion, but not too many other vegetables.

 There is no reason you can't make a vegetarian gumbo.
 As for meats, any will do.
 I often use a slew of game meats in my gumbo, but so long as you use more than one you'll be fine.
 Chicken, andouille sausage and shrimp are a common trio.
 Beef, for some reason, is rare in gumbo.